Office of Program Policy Analysis and Government Accountability

 What is the purpose of the Board of Governors?

-As required by Article IX, Section 7, Constitution of the State of Florida, the Legislature established the Board of Governors (BOG) in 2003 to operate, regulate, control, and be fully responsible for the management of the entire public university system.
+As required by article IX, section 7 of the Florida Constitution, the Legislature established the Board of Governors (BOG) in 2003 to operate, regulate, control, and be fully responsible for the management of the entire public university system.
 The Board of Governors is the governing body of the State University System (SUS).

 Which institutions comprise the State University System?

-The State University System includes 12 public universities.
+The State University System (SUS) includes 12 public universities, and is governed by the Board of Governors.

 Who is on the Board of Governors?